PoLi-RL: A Point-to-List Reinforcement Learning Framework for Conditional Semantic Textual Similarity: Analysis

 \subsection{Qualitative Analysis: A Case Study on Nuanced Reasoning}

 To qualitatively analyze our framework's nuanced reasoning ability, we present a case study in Figure \ref{fig:full_case_study} on the challenging condition ``The person’s connection with the ground".
-The baseline models show clear deficiencies: the Few-shot model exhibits a brittle, literal interpretation, fixating on the preposition `on' while ignoring the real-world context, leading to an incorrect prediction.
-The SFT Baseline, while achieving a closer score, shows uncertainty and fails to make the necessary fine-grained distinction.
+The baseline models show clear deficiencies: the few-shot model exhibits a brittle, literal interpretation, fixating on the preposition `on' while ignoring the physical context, leading to an incorrect prediction.
+The SFT Baseline, while closer to the target, lacks the reasoning depth to make the necessary fine-grained distinction.
 In contrast, PoLi-RL applies world knowledge to infer that both ``jumping" and ``doing a flip" result in the same ``not connected" state, arriving at the accurate score of 4 by identifying the differing actions leading to the state as unimportant details.
 This case study demonstrates that PoLi-RL cultivates the contextual inference ability required for complex conditional judgments.

 \newtcolorbox{casebox}[1]{ colback=gray!5!white, colframe=gray!25!black, fonttitle=\bfseries, title=#1, arc=4mm }